jundalisay/spblist/content/en/research/stitchin/12th-planet/chapter-12e.md

 created him as a model of men.
 {{< /q >}}

 Scholars have surmised that references to Adapa as a "son" of Ea implied that the god loved this human so much that he adopted him.

 But in the same text Anu refers to Adapa as "the human offspring of Enki."
 It appears that the involvement of Enki's spouse in the process of creating Adapa, the "model Adam," did create some genealogical relationship between the new Man and his god: It was Ninki who was pregnant with Adapa!

 Ninti blessed the new being and presented him to Ea.
 Some seals show a goddess, flanked by the Tree of Life and laboratory flasks, holding up a newborn being.
 (Fig. 153)

 The being that was thus produced, which is repeatedly referred to in Mesopotamian texts as a "model Man" or a "mold," was apparently the right creature, for the gods then clamored for duplicates.

 This seemingly unimportant detail, however, throws light not only on the process by which Mankind was "created," but also on the otherwise conflicting information contained in the Bible.
 According to the first chapter of Genesis:

+{{< q >}}
 Elohim created the Adam in His image— in the image of Elohim created He him.
 Male and female created He them.
+{{< /q >}}

 Chapter 5, which is called the Book of the Genealogies of Adam, states that:

+{{< q >}}
 On the day that Elohim created Adam, in the likeness of Elohim did He make him.
 Male and female created He them, and He blessed them, and called them "Adam" on the very day of their creation.
+{{< /q >}}

 In the same breath, we are told that the Deity created, in his likeness and his image, only a single being, "the Adam," and in apparent contradiction, that both a male and a female were created simultaneously.

 The contradiction seems sharper still in the second chapter of Genesis, which specifically reports that the Adam was alone for a while, until the Deity put him to sleep and fashioned Woman from his rib.